Many comparison operators we know from maths:

 0, that’s why:

-It is possible that in the same time:
+It is possible that at the same time:

 - Two values are equal.